SUSREE64/Piper_TTS_StreamlitApp/README.md

 # Piper_TTS_StreamlitApp
-Streamlit application to Use Piper TTS for Text to Speech conversion
+Streamlit application to Use Piper TTS for Text to Speech conversion.
+Step1 : Install Piper from its git repository. https://github.com/rhasspy/piper/releases -- Select the "piper_windows_amd64.zip"
+unzip this to a folder.
+step2: In the app.py change the config_dict to suit your installed folders.